BenjaminMedia/omniauth-bonnier-oauth2/README.md

-OmniAuth Dropbox OAuth2
+OmniAuth Bonnier OAuth2
 =======================

-Strategy to authenticate Dropbox in OmniAuth.
+Strategy to authenticate Bonnier in OmniAuth.

-It's using the OAuth2 from the [Dropbox API](https://www.dropbox.com/developers)
+It's using the OAuth2 from the Bonnier API

 Usage
 -----